SathyaBhat/sathyasays.com/content/posts/2008-10-29-how-to-fix-mbr-after-installinguninstalling-windowslinux-in-a-dual-boot-fixingboot-problems-in-linux-windows-dual-boot.md

 **EDIT:**

-**ADDING WINDOWS XP (AND OLDER) OPTIONS TO VISTA&#8217;S BOOT LOADER**
+**ADDING WINDOWS XP (AND OLDER) OPTIONS TO VISTA'S BOOT LOADER**

-After installing Windows XP after Windows Vista and after restoring Vista&#8217;s bootloader one may find that xp or older windows&#8217; options will not be there.
+After installing Windows XP after Windows Vista and after restoring Vista's bootloader one may find that xp or older windows' options will not be there.
 For this please make use of a software called [EasyBCD.][1]
 The installation and operation are self-explainatory.
 Just click on Add/Remove Entries and add your OS entry.
 You may also add your linux and mac entries to it.
 Also there is an option for having a common bootloader using NeoGrub.

  [1]: https://neosmart.net/dl.php?id=1